angelahe/SPAtext/README_AH.md

 fast, informative, reliable and exhaustive so if introduce a bug it causes exactly one test to fail

+loading the applicaaitn
+  when enter URL the browser fetches the file and downloads it if it's html - browser will download other assets specified in the markup
+    e.g. css, javascript, fonts, images, videos

+test coverage:
+  don't assume a particular implementation favor testability over encapsulation assume someone else knows how to test it. how would you discover their approach write tests for untested code before you'll change it when all else fails, isolate untested code from testable code

+loading process for single page app - you're not done event listeners to be added data structures to initialize other assets to fetch

+could put it in a script in the page, but the browser might run it as soon as it can, even before the browser has created the html hierarchy

+to avoid this, attach a listener that is notified once the page is ready add script tag to end of page and attach listener using jquery's .ready() function and use the DOMContentLoaded event

 ## approach and purpose
 -  build a single page web app, moving logic normally found in the server down into a web client built with javascript, html, css
 -  use Amazon web services to build a serverless back end